 1. The Breed Traits

 It’s most likely that the breed you have was naturally bred for companionship.
 Most Velcro dogs have been bred to stay close to their owners.
-Lapdogs such as French Bulldogs, Cavalier King, and Chihuahuas are dependent on human beings.
+Lapdogs such as French Bulldogs, Cavalier King Charles, and Chihuahuas are dependent on human beings.